Old Red Sandstone: Orcadian Basin

 The Orcadian Basin extends over a wide area of North East Scotland and the neighbouring seas.
 It encompasses the Moray Firth and adjoining land areas, Caithness, Orkney and parts of Shetland.
-South of the Moray Firth, two distinct sub-basins are recognised at Turriff and at Rhynie.
+South of the Moray Firth, two distinct sub-basins are recognized at Turriff and at Rhynie.
 The sequence is more than 4 km thick in parts of Shetland.
 The main basin is considered to be an intramontane basin resulting from crustal rifting associated with post-Caledonian extension, possibly accompanied by strike-slip faulting along the Great Glen Fault system.

 Argyll

 There are a scatter of exposures of the Old Red Sandstone around Oban and the Isle of Kerrera on the West Highland coast, this unit is sometimes referred to as the Kerrera Sandstone Formation.
 The unit is up to 128m thick in its type area and consists of green and red sandstones and conglomerates, typically containing large (10–30 cm across) elliptical well rounded clasts, accompanied by siltstones, mudstones and limestones.
 On Kerrera a conglomerate of andesite boulders rests unconformably on Dalradian black, pyritic slates (Easdale Slate) of the Easdale Subgroup.
-On Oban there is merely an erosional contact incorporating debris of the slate in a basal conglomerate.
-The ORS around Oban are considered latest Silurian (Pridoli) to earliest Devonian in age.
+At Oban there is merely an erosional contact incorporating debris of the slate in a basal conglomerate.
+The ORS deposits around Oban are considered latest Silurian (Pridoli) to earliest Devonian in age.
 They are interpreted as alluvial fans which filled a depositional basin from the east and northeast.
 Small outliers occur near Taynuilt and either side of Loch Avich.
 The deposits are especially obvious on Kerrera where they form the bedrock across half of the island.
 These are conformably overlain by peperite and the basaltic and andesitic Lorne plateau lavas.
 The ORS on Kerrera and isolated localities around Oban are known for their fossils, particularly fish.